 Turkey To Go has been on the Fairgrounds for over 60 years, crafting a juicy shredded turkey sandwich for Fairgoers.
 The meat juice soaks into the bun, making it slightly soggy and oh so good.
 You can add on your own barbecue sauce.
 They also offer toppings for a fee, but you don’t need them.

 Where: Turkey to Go, west side of DNR Building

 9. Fresh French Fries

-Maybe it’s the extra salt they pour on it or the quality of potato, but there’s something unique about the French fries from Fresh French Fries.
+Maybe it’s the extra salt they pour on them or the quality of potato, but there’s something unique about the French fries from Fresh French Fries.
 Maybe it’s because you eat them out of a bucket?
-When I asked what Fair foods are the most overrated, the French fries were mentioned by a few people, who said they could easily make them at home.
-I dare you to make them that good.
+When I asked what Fair foods are overrated, the French fries were mentioned by a few folks, who said they could easily make them at home.
+To those people, I dare you to make them that good.